 Some things that you may label as shallow and mindless are actually quite complicated.
 Sports and video games often get written off, but they're full of nuance and strategy.
 Some TV shows or comics can have deeper plots than many people give them credit for at a glance.

 Some shallow things have positive benefits

-A guy who works out just to look better is still staying in great shape.
+A guy who works out just to look better is still staying in shape.
 A woman who cares a little too much about clothes and her appearance still looks good.
-A guy who plays too many MMORPG's is still probably honing a broader life skill or two, like learning how to coordinate a team effort.
+Someone who plays MMORPG's for hours a day is still probably honing a broader life skill or two, like learning how to work with a coordinated team.

-Sometimes we can look down on the 'shallow' lifestyle or life path other people take.
-Just because it may not appeal you, it doesn't mean it isn't rewarding to someone else.
+Sometimes we can look down on the "shallow" lifestyle or life path other people take.
+Just because it may not appeal you, it doesn't mean it isn't rewarding to them.
 For example, you may think a 9-5 job, a house in the suburbs, and 2.2 kids is soul sucking, but other people may find it fulfilling.